 To locate items from your Instances list in your model, click the item name in the Instances list and the selected item is highlighted in the model.
 Concurrently, in the BOM table, the associated item row is highlighted and scrolls into focus.
 Alternately, click the item name in the BOM table, and the selected item is highlighted in the model and Instances list.

-If you have automatic part numbering turned on in the Release management settings, in a BOM you can:
+If you have automatic part numbering turned on in the Numbering schemes settings, in a BOM you can:

 - Generate part numbers for a particular part - Right-click the Part number cell of the part and select Generate next part number.

 - Generate part numbers for any parts in the table that are missing part numbers - Right-click the Part number column header and select Generate missing part numbers.

 Right click on the BOM item's row and select:

 Switch to Part Studio/Assembly - Displays when the BOM item is located in a tab in the current document.
 The BOM item's Part Studio or Assembly tab opens in the current browser tab.

 Open linked document - Displays when the BOM item is located in a linked document outside the current document.
 The BOM item's linked document opens in a new browser tab.